ewoudb33/ewoudb33.github.io/_posts/2020-09-12-churn-prediction.md

 Month-to-month contracts are apparently the most popular.

 After looking at the distribution of customer tenure, it seems that most  customers just joined this company.

 <img src="{{ site.url {{ site.baseurl }}/images/tenure.png" alt = "">

-The distribution of tenure and churn reveals that most of the churners, have a low tenure.
-In other words, customer who just joined the company seem to have a higher probability of leaving.
+The distribution of tenure and churn reveals that most of the churners have a low tenure.
+In other words, customers who just joined the company seem to have a higher probability of leaving.

 <img src="{{ site.url {{ site.baseurl }}/images/tenure-churn.png" alt = "">

 ### Model fitting
 After transforming the data to a numerical scale and normalizing the continuous variables to get closer to a normal distribution, I conducted three different machine learning algorithms: logistic regression, support vector machines and random forest.
-The variables that are left to train the model are: Gender      , SeniorCitizen, Partner, Dependents, Tenure, PhoneService, OnlineSecurity,      DeviceProtection, TechSupport, StreamingTV, StreamingMovies, PaperlessBilling  , MonthlyCharges and TotalCharges.
+The variables that are left to train the model are: Gender, SeniorCitizen, Partner, Dependents, Tenure, PhoneService, OnlineSecurity,      DeviceProtection, TechSupport, StreamingTV, StreamingMovies, PaperlessBilling, MonthlyCharges and TotalCharges.

 The classification reports below show the performance metrics of the three machine learning models: